spdy999/Algorithm/07 - Omnivore/@Omnivore - Top 30+ Node.js Interview Questions and Answers (2024) - InterviewBit.md

 It can be managed by a number of package installers and their configuration file accordingly.
 Out of them mostly use ==npm== or yarn.
 Both provide almost all libraries of javascript with extended features of controlling environment-specific configurations.
 To maintain versions of libs being installed in a project we use package.json and package-lock.json so that there is no issue in porting that app to a different environment.

 ### 5\.
-How is Node.js better than other frameworks most popularly used?
+How is ==Node.js better than other frameworks== most popularly used?

-* Node.js provides simplicity in development because of its non-blocking I/O and event-based model results in short response time and concurrent processing, unlike other frameworks where developers have to use thread management.
+* Node.js provides ==simplicity in development== because of its non-blocking I/O and event-based model results in short response time and concurrent processing, unlike other frameworks where developers have to use thread management.
 * It runs on a chrome v8 engine which is written in c++ and is highly performant with constant improvement.
 * Also since we will use Javascript in both the frontend and backend the development will be much faster.
 * And at last, there are sample libraries so that we don’t need to reinvent the wheel.